Our revised draft regional plan

 • Could you please share a succinct summary of the capital and operating costs comparisons of SESRO and Severn Thames Transfer?

-? asked 8 months ago
+? asked about 1 year ago

 The selection of the preferred regional plan (our revised draft plan) involves, among other factors, a comparison between the total capital and operating costs of all of the schemes in the plan, which are required to solve the future water deficits.